Mutual Funds Basics

 Mutual funds can be managed in two main ways:

 Many studies show that, after fees, a large portion of active funds fail to beat their benchmarks over long periods.
 This is one reason why index funds and ETFs have grown so quickly in recent years.
+However, some investors still choose active funds in areas where they believe skilled managers may add value.

 Where mutual funds fit in a portfolio